jamieshepherd/astrahistoria/README.md

+# Astra Historia
+A complete visualization of the Warhammer 40K history across the galaxy.

 ## Contribution
 Want to get involved in the Astra Historia?
 Great!
 You don't need to be a programmer or psyker to help out - here are some ways you can get started:
 ### Events